 For example, assume that you’re in a hurricane, the dam has broken, and you’re floating down the river.
 Does the politics of why it all happened matter?
 Or, is saving your life all that matters?

 If you want the news, find a few websites that provide truthful articles and go from there.

-Then, go to those sites, read fact based articles and draw your conclusions and opinions.
+Then, go to those sites, read fact-based articles and draw your conclusions and opinions.

 #3 Unnecessary Preparedness Distraction – Conspiracy Theories

-Seriously, first off, usually no one knows if they are true.
+Seriously, first off, usually no one knows if they are right.
 After all, it’s not hard to get people to buy into a conspiracy when there is no evidence one way, or the other.
 Without evidence to disapprove a theory, some believe it must be true.

 Heck, some people still believe the earth is flat.
 Even when presented evidence to the otherwise, they state that the evidence is all part of the conspiracy.

 Ultimately, all the time spent researching the conspiracy, listening to others talk about it, etc. does not matter.
 In short, the plot itself does not matter.